Skip to main content

 In addition to user API keys, Reply supports two centralized authentication methods:

-• Master API keys for a single workspace
+• Team keys for a single team/workspace

-Master API key — team level
+Team key — team level

 • Team-wide automation